Cecilia-Banda/LONGANI-Web-App/README.md

 Step 6: Access the Application open your browser and go to http://localhost:5000

-Once both the backend server and frontend development server are running, you can access the application in your browser, whenyou have deployed it //
+Once both the backend server and frontend development server are running, you can access the application in your browser, when you have deployed it

 USAGE